By Manuel Alcalá, VP Pan American Sales, SMurfit Kappa

 Nowadays, we think about IT from a business perspective.
 So, basically it must be aligned with a strategy that leads to serving our customers more effectively, act as a support service, enhance our service portfolio and contribute to accelerating our growth.

 The above means that we do not discuss IT as an isolated silo.
+One of the most meaningful examples is in the shopper marketing arena.
 By using advanced marketing tools, customers are supported and we are able to create the right experience for shoppers (their customers) and make their products and categories outstand through optimized packaging.
-Additionally, we have also used business IT solutions and collaborative tools to achieve customer supply chain optimization and contribute to them having an increased mental and physical availability of their products.
+Additionally, we have also used Business IT solutions and collaborative tools to achieve customer supply chain optimization and contribute to them having an increased mental and physical availability of their products.

-2. What do you think are the biggest obstacles that technologists face in working in a more agile and outcomes based model?
+2. What do you think are the biggest obstacles that technologists face while working in an agile and outcomes based model?

 3. What set of skills do you think is required for the technology leaders to be successful in the new enterprise landscape?